avoidTheLite/risk-socket/README.md

 ws://localhost:8080/
 ```
 2) Click 'connect'
-3) Start a new game with the following message
+3) Start a new game with the following message:

 ```JSON
 {